CWWhitney/teaching_R/Data_Visualization_Rpres/Data_Visualization.md

 - Use scatter plots, barcharts and boxplots
 - Vary the sample and run the same analysis and plots
-- Save your most interesting figure and share it with us tomorrow
+- Save your most interesting figure and share it with us

 Tasks for the afternoon: Advanced
 ========================================================